 For the past 30 years, Mr. Shultz has litigated in state and federal courts in 29 states (including over 20 jury trials) and has conducted over 65 labor arbitrations.
 As a certified mediator, he has successfully resolved over 100 employment law matters.
 Mr. Shultz also assists companies by serving as "settlement counsel" on complex or difficult to resolve matters with the sole focus of settling claims to reduce defense costs significantly.

 U.S. District Court for the Northern District of Georgia

 U.S. Court of Appeals for the 11th Circuit

 American Bar Association

 State Bar of Georgia

-Mr. Shultz serves as the President on the executive board for the Atlanta Legal Aid Society.
-He is a trustee on the national board for the Boys & Girls Clubs of America and serves as immediate past-President on the board for the A.R.
+Mr. Shultz serves on the executive board for the Atlanta Legal Aid Society (past President).
+He is a trustee on the national board for the Boys & Girls Clubs of America and serves as past-President on the board for the A.R.
 "Gus" Barksdale Boys & Girls Club in Conyers, GA.
 Additionally, Mr. Shultz is an adjunct professor at Emory Law School teaching an employment discrimination lab class, a position he has held since 2009.